MatheMichael/NLP_SEC_Sentiment_Analysis/README.md

 - An **Optimism Index** is computed for each filing as the ratio of positive to negative sentence counts.
 - A series of **sliding post-filing windows** is defined to compute short-term price changes.
 - In each window, the **return effect** is calculated as the ratio of average post-filing price to pre-filing price.
-- Both the return effect and optimism index are standardized using z-score normalization.
 - Linear regressions are run using `statsmodels`, regressing the normalized optimism index on the normalized return effect.
 - The slope coefficient reflects the **sensitivity of stock price behavior to sentiment** at each window position.

 ### Step 3: Time-Series Pattern Analysis

-- Each ticker yields a time series of slope values over sliding windows.
-- These trajectories capture the evolving relationship between filing sentiment and market response.
+Each ticker yields a time series of slope values over sliding windows.
+These trajectories capture the evolving relationship between filing sentiment and market response.
+Interestingly, the plots show structure and similarities across stocks, motivating classification.

 ---

 ## Randomization Check: Validating Patterns

 To ensure the observed patterns are not artifacts, a **permutation test** is performed:
-- Sentiment indices are randomly permuted for each ticker.
-- The slope estimation is repeated.
+- Sentiment indices are randomly permuted for each ticker, and the slope estimation is repeated.
 - Resulting patterns appear random, suggesting that the original relationships are statistically meaningful.

 ---